Skip to content

 What type of loan can I get when I’m unemployed?

-If you’re unemployed you may qualify for certain types of loans – but be aware that some, such as payday loans, will not be a good option if your finances are already stretched and you can’t afford to repay them.
+If you’re unemployed you may qualify for certain types of loans – but be aware that some, such as short-term loans, which come with high interest rates, are not be a good option if your finances are already stretched and you can’t afford to make repayments.

 Specialist loans for bad credit